 Donates money for those that need eyeglasses.
 Applications for assistance purchasing eyeglasses available at the Department of Social Services.
 Contributes money to seeing-eye dog school, Leader Dog, Johns Hopkins Wilmer Eye Clinic, local schools, soccer teams, Girls and Boys State.
 Offer two $1000 scholarship to a graduating senior of NCHS.
 Meetings are the 1st and 3rd Mondays at 6:29 PM at the Denton Club House on Butler Dr. and Maryland Ave.

 The Denton Police Department consists of 13 sworn police officers and 2 civilian administrative aides.
 Department is involved in a number of other programs besides answering police calls.
 The Department sponsors ball teams, and assists with Boy Scouts and other community groups.
-Also provides fingerprinting and bike registration.
+Also provides bike registration.
 Denton Police Department has a program for youths from ages 13-17 years old called the "Denton Explorers Programs."
 They are an organization based on educational training and skill learning in order to further them in future endeavors of higher education whether it is law enforcement or other professions.
 Our Department also has a Med Return Drug Collection Unit in our front lobby where folks can drop off unwanted prescriptions Mon-Fri 8:00 - 4:00.
 This is a good way to get rid of old/unwanted prescriptions to keep away from Children and out of our water supply.

 Weekly Lunch meetings are held at the Chesapeake Culinary Arts Center, 513 Franklin Street in Denton Md.
 Lunch at 12 noon followed by brief business meeting and community speaker.